AgarwalConsulting/distributed-design-patterns-training/slides.md

 class: center, middle

 **Example:** A shopping cart service where inventory levels (consistent core) are strongly consistent but user cart updates (eventually consistent) prioritize availability.

 ---
 class: center, middle

+### 4. Master-Worker

+---
+class: center, middle

+consists of a **master node** that delegates tasks to **worker nodes** and coordinates their execution

+---

+#### Key Benefits of Master-Worker

+- **Parallel Processing:** Tasks are executed concurrently by workers.

+- **Simplified Coordination:** The master ensures efficient distribution and orchestration.

+- **Dynamic Scaling:** Adding more workers increases throughput without redesigning the system.

+---

+#### How Master-Worker Works

+- The master breaks tasks into smaller units and assigns them to workers.

+- Workers process tasks and report back to the master with results or status updates.

+---

+#### Challenges of Master-Worker

+- **Task Distribution:** Ensuring tasks are evenly distributed.

+- **Worker Failures:** Handling situations where workers fail mid-task.

+---
+class: center, middle

+**Example:** A video processing service where the master distributes video encoding tasks to multiple worker nodes.

+---
+class: center, middle